ArgoCrew/hygieia/README.md

 It will open the project in your default browser with livereload enabled.
 This will take care of reloading the page when you change your code.

 ## Connect to a database

-You can specify the URL to the MongoDB database you want to use with the `MONGODB_URL` environment variable in `.env` file.
+You can specify the URL to the MongoDB database you want to use with the `MONGODB_URL` environment variable in `.env` file, if the file does not exist then create one.

 ```
 MONGODB_URL=mongodb://localhost:27017/loopback-angular-admin
 ```

-Set `INITDB` to true in `.env` file if you want to load the initial dataset, which creates the admin user.
+Set `INITDB` to true in `.env` file if you want to load the initial dataset, if the file does not exist then create one, which creates the admin user.
 The memory database (default) does this automatically.

 ```
 INITDB=true